amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 ### PlayStation 3

-Let's be honest, the main reason anyone bought a PS3 was because it had a Blu-ray player integrated into the console.
-And that's what mine adds to my setup; a dedicated 1080p Blu-ray machine, with the added bonus of being a games console.
+Let's be honest, the main reason anyone bought a PS3 was because it had a Blu-ray player integrated into the console, and that's what mine adds to my setup; a dedicated 1080p Blu-ray machine, with the added bonus of being a games console.
 The launch price of the system was [fairly steep][ps3] and has gone down in history as a meme (599 USD), but again this was primarily due to the